 Moneyfarm Sign Up Bonus

 There isn’t a cash sign up bonus as such but rather one that offers your first £5,000 managed free of charge, worth around £50 a year on current charges.
-Simply use the member code MF087359 on signup.
+If after reading this Moneyfarm review you feel you would like an account, simply use the member code MF087359 on signup.

 Moneyfarm Operating Model